mishelashala/intro-to-ddd/002-supple-design.md

 ## Stand Alone Classes

 During the process of software design low coupling should always be a top priority.
 Clases should always aim to be self-sufficient.
 Classes should not rely on concepts outside of themselves and be -as much as possible- understandable without the knowledge of the entire context in which they are contained.

+## Closure of Operations

+To define what closure of operation is, first, we must define what an endomorphism is.
+In simple terms, an endomorphism is an operation that goes from itself to itself.
+In other words, an operation that always produces the same result type as the input type.
+Closure of Operations just means that an operation is an endomorphism.

+When possible we must define -and favor- operations as, or at least that behave as, endomorphims.

+One of the benefit of closure of operations is that they provide an interface -a contract- without the need of external dependencies.
+These interfaces have everything they need in theirselves to operate.

+Value objects are, generally speaking, the result of operations.
+Making them the best candidate for closure of operations.

+The same cannot be said about entities.
+Entities are not the result of operations, therefore is uncommon to see the use of closure of operations with entities.